 You will observe the teacher with whom you are paired, and under the teacher’s supervision, you will gradually begin to plan and teach lessons, eventually “taking over” the classroom during the second half of the field experience.
 The field experience spans two semesters: practicum and student teaching.
 Coursework throughout the program, starting from the very first day, is designed to prepare you for your time in the classroom.

-This program meets the requirements for professional teaching licensure in Washington D.C.
+This program meets the requirements for professional teaching licensure in Elementary Education (Grades 1-6) in Washington D.C.
 American University cannot guarantee whether the program meets requirements for professional licensure in any other states.
 American University recommends that you consult with the appropriate licensing agency or board in the state or territory for which you seek to obtain licensure prior to beginning your course of study.